It’s not all just a jumble of numbers and letters.

 Products that moisturize hair optimally throughout the day and protect it from frizz without deflating the ringlets are a priority.

 Type 4: Curly Hair, Tight

 Considered the driest according to the natural hair chart, kinky-coily hair falls under the Type 4 category in the natural hair chart.
 It has a definitive Z-pattern to its corkscrews.
-This can vary in extremity from tightly coiled with a specific curl pattern (4A) to z-coiled but with no visible curl pattern (4B).
+This can vary in extremity from tightly coiled with a specific curl pattern (4A) to Z-coiled but with no visible curl pattern (4B).
 Some hair type charts add another subcategory to this type: 4C hair.
-This type was presumably added by those in the natural hair community to include hair with a curl pattern kinkier than 4B hair.
+This type was presumably added by those in the natural hair community to include hair with a curl pattern that’s even tighter than 4B hair.

 As expected, Type 4 hair is very fragile and breakage-prone.
 Treat this type with care!
 Gentle shampoos, co-washing, leave-in conditioners, nourishing daily moisturizing butters and super-hydrating, non-petrolatum hair oils are what to look out for.